MichaelDieuveuille/vpn-configuration/README.md

 <img width="2559" height="1266" alt="Screenshot 2025-11-11 205415" src="https://github.com/user-attachments/assets/9016fbde-04f9-44ae-85cf-8f400c5fd092" />

 <p>
 Proving that the VPN configuration was a success, I searched Amazon and the delivery was set to the Netherlands.
 Observations confirmed that Azure VMs can effectively emulate real-world network configurations and VPN use cases.
-This setup not only provided a demonstration of VPN behavior in a controlled cloud environment but also offered a practical understanding of how organizations can use similar setups to protect data, anonymize connections, and simulate remote user behavior.
 </p>